-The 2019 (COVID-19) pandemic has resulted in a significant increase in cannabis use, as well as other drug use, as people are trying to cope with the crisis any way they can.
+The 2019 (COVID-19) pandemic that started last year has resulted in a significant increase in cannabis use, as well as other drug use, as people are trying to cope with the crisis any way they can.

 And while regular cannabis users generally don’t experience many side effects as a result of being used to weed, first-time users may experience dizziness, shortness of breath, a green out, and even passing out.